Under-Eye Slugging Ruined My Skin. This Is What Experts Want You To Know

 If it's dry skin you're looking to treat, opt for an eye cream or a moisturiser with humectants (which draw moisture into the skin) and emollients (which trap that moisture in).
 Hydrating hyaluronic acid, repairing ceramides and moisturising squalane are all great options.

-Eventually, only CeraVe Moisturising Cream, £16, helped my dry under-eyes.
-Since then, the brand has launched a targeted eye cream: CeraVe Eye Repair Cream, £12.50, with ceramides and hyaluronic acid.
-Also try La Roche-Posay Toleriane Dermallergo Soothing Eye Cream for Sensitive Skin, £17, with a combination of moisturising squalane and glycerin.
+Eventually, only CeraVe Moisturising Cream, helped my dry under-eyes.
+Since then, the brand has launched a targeted eye cream: CeraVe Eye Repair Cream, with ceramides and hyaluronic acid.
+Also try La Roche-Posay Toleriane Dermallergo Eye Cream, with a combination of moisturising squalane and glycerin.

 Advertisement